Okeechobee High School

-No food or drink is to be consumed inside of a computer lab.
+No food or drinks are to be consumed inside of a computer lab.

 A cumulative GPA of 2.0 is the minimum requirement for participating in OHS activities.
 Other activities may require a higher GPA, as listed in other sections of this handbook.